kevinfaveri/vvarbot/README.md

 Developed for studying Twitter Streaming API for automated Tweets and Replies.

 ## Roadmap
-- Automated tweets each hour with phrase generator
-- Automated tweets each six hours pleding donation
 - More phrases
 - NLP with some Cloud IA